ajtock/NGS_intro_Cambridge_SysBio/README.md

     For example, a read that is the first mate in a pair, and aligns to the reverse strand of the reference sequence, as part of a proper paired-end alignment will have flag 83 (= 64 + 16 + 2 + 1).

-    This is a useful [tool for decoding SAM flags](https://broadinstitute.github.io/picard/explain-flags.html), and can be used to inform downstream filtering of the alignments.
+    This is a useful [tool for decoding SAM flags](https://broadinstitute.github.io/picard/explain-flags.html), and can be used to inform subsequent filtering of the alignments.

 3. Name of reference sequence where alignment occurs, or ordinal ID if no name was provided.